shrimpboyho/deweystrontium/readme.txt

 DeweyStrontium
 ==============

-This is a game in development using SFML.
+This is a game engine in development using SFML.

+This is the plan:

+	1) Build an actual game
+	2) Find a way to make everything more generic and absract so it can be            re-used.
+	3) We have a game engine!

 To build you own version, utilize the Visual Studio C++ 2010 IDE.